Skip to content

 Wound Healing

-What if the real breakthrough in wound healing isn't finding a single "healing molecule" but understanding that wounds demand simultaneous solutions across multiple biological layers?
-Three entirely different peptides offer three entirely different answers.
-BPC-157 works through neurogenic and vascular signaling to amplify the cascade that initiates repair [PMID: 25529739].
-TB-500 reorganizes the cellular architecture that supports tissue migration and new vessel formation [PMID: 18493016].
-GHK-Cu, which your body already produces naturally, may work by directly stimulating the structural proteins that damaged skin desperately needs [PMID: 22512572].
-This isn't redundancy—it's the recognition that healing a wound is fundamentally a multi-system problem requiring multi-system intervention.
+What if the breakthrough in wound healing isn't a single molecule but the recognition that wounds need simultaneous solutions across multiple biological layers?
+Three entirely different peptides offer complementary approaches: BPC-157 amplifies growth signaling through mTOR and nitric oxide pathways [PMID: 25529739]; TB-500 reorganizes cellular architecture and builds new blood vessels [PMID: 18493016]; GHK-Cu directly stimulates the structural proteins damaged tissue needs [PMID: 22512572].
+This is not redundancy — it's the recognition that wound healing is fundamentally a multi-system problem.

 BPC-157 TB-500 GHK-Cu